-Dow slides 800 points as delta variant fears spark global sell-off
+Dow slides more than 900 points as delta variant fears spark global sell-off

-Asian markets closed in the red across the board, with Hong Kong’s Hang Seng Index leading the losses with a more than 1.8 percent drop.
-European markets posted even steeper declines, with Germany’s DAX and France’s CAC40 both tumbling nearly 3 percent and the Stoxx 600 off more than 2.5 percent.
+Asian markets closed in the red across-the-board, with Hong Kong’s Hang Seng Index leading the losses with a more than 1.8 percent drop.
+European markets posted even steeper declines, with Germany’s DAX and France’s CAC40 tumbling more than 2.5 percent and the Stoxx 600 off 2.3 percent.

 “The big concern for the market is whether we going to see a slowdown in the global economic recovery,” Russ Mould, investment director at AJ Bell, wrote in commentary Monday.
 “This could be the overriding force which results in a bad period for equities in the weeks ahead.”

-The market jitters and growing cases counts echo the earlier days of the pandemic, when stocks whipsawed with record volatility as investors struggled to get their arms around the breadth of the pandemic’s impact on the global economy.
+The market jitters and growing case counts echo the earlier days of the pandemic when stocks whipsawed with record volatility as investors struggled to get their arms around the breadth of the pandemic’s impact on the global economy.

 Investors flocked to safe havens, pushing the yield on the 10-year U.S. Treasury note down to 1.229 percent, its lowest level since February.
 Bond yields fall as prices rise.